 - Enter the WPA2 key provided to you in step 5 above

-- WPA2 keys are unique for each device you register.
-To look up the WPA2 key for a given device, you can go to https://network.utexas.edu, select "Wireless Devices", and click under the "Wi-Fi Password" column to unmask your device's unique key
+- Devices registered before 12/20/2021 were issued unique WPA2 keys for each device.
+Devices registered on or after 12/20/2021 were issued the same WPA2 key for all devices.
+To look up the WPA2 key for a given device, you can go to https://network.utexas.edu, select "Wireless Devices", and click under the "Wi-Fi Password" column to unmask your device's key

 - To un-register a device, go to https://network.utexas.edu, select "Wireless Devices", and click the "X" for the row corresponding to the device you wish to un-register

 - For assistance locating your device's MAC address, please consult the product documentation for your device, or use search engines for guidance.
 Some popular devices are documented at this university site.

 - The keys are 20 numeric digits.
 There are no spaces between the digits.
 They are shown in groups of four to enhance memorability and readability.
 Numeric digits are to aid entry on IOT devices which often lack full keyboards.